chromium/chromium/docs/testing/chromeos_integration/README.md

 hardware Device Under Test (DUT) or in a ChromeOS Virtual Machine (VM).
 The idea is similar to interactive_ui_tests.
 A runner uses GTest to launch a full browser on DUT/VM, and the test body runs in the same process as the browser process.
-Utilily APIs will be provided so the test body can access Chrome classes and objects like normal browser tests.
+Utility APIs will be provided so the test body can access Chrome classes and objects like normal browser tests.
 The test can also access ChromeOS system services/daemons via utilities (D-Bus wrappers, shell commands, etc.).